-- If the expression is a guard expression, failure to evaluate or evaluating to a non-boolean value is equivalent to evaluating to false. - If the expression is not a guard expression and evaluates to a non-Boolean value Val, an exception {bad\filter, Val} is triggered at runtime.
-If the evaluation of the expression raises an exception, it is not caught by the comprehension.
+• A filter is an expression, which evaluates to true or false, or a guard expression.
+If the filter is not a guard expression and evaluates to a non-Boolean value Val, an exception {bad\filter, Val} is triggered at runtime.